sgp2021/sgp2021.github.io/content/submit.md

 ### Anonymization

-Review is based on a double-blind reviewing process, so all submitted papers must be anonymized.
+Review is based on a [dual-anonymous](https://www.acm.org/diversity-inclusion/words-matter) reviewing process: submission authors do not know the identity of their reviewers and reviewers do not know the identity of submission authors (or each other).
+All submitted papers must be anonymized.
 Please be sure to remove all personal data (such as authors, affiliations, etc.) from your submission.
 References to your own work should be made in the third person.
 Reviewers are asked to keep confidentiality on all materials sent to them for evaluation.

 ### Submitting your article